Rufaidat/typescript-lessons/day1/README.md

 - Abbreviated "arrow" syntax for anonymous functions
 - Optional parameters and default parameters

-# why should I use typescript?
+# Why should I use typescript?

 JavaScript is a loosely typed language.
 It can be difficult to understand what types of data are being passed around in JavaScript.